mi-castano10/ReplicateHybridZones/README.md

 - Visit http://localhost:#### to use the interactive BlobToolKit Viewer.
 > Open the viewer and Download the dataset as a .txt file

 - [x] Step 5: Filter out contigs that match to any order other than aves to remove contamination.
-I used seqtk but any method works.
+I used [seqkit](https://bioinf.shenwei.me/seqkit/) but any method works.

 #### 12. Join the Mitochondrial genome assembly to the Primary assembly
 ```
-cat RFI301_v1.asm.p_purged.fa ./Mitogenome/final_mitogenome.fasta > /path/to/your/final/assembly/RFI301_v1.asm.p_purged.mtDNA.fa
+cat /path/to/your/purged/assembly/RFI301_v1.asm.p_purged.fa /path/to/your/Mitogenome/final_mitogenome.fasta > /path/to/your/final/assembly/RFI301_v1.asm.p_purged.mtDNA.fa
 ```
 ### Genome annotation
 #### 1.Build a de novo repeat database with RepeatModeler